HoobaBoobaDoo/TheSystem/Documentation.md

 - Add the edit dashboard functionality with draggables
 - Add footsteps and other health tracking features
 - Improve overall layout

+# Test Strategy:
+- You're free to do as you please :)
+- Everything should work!